MAIN-MK-TAN/OmegaS/README.md

 > No black-hat "deployments."
 > No real-world audio 'payload' distribution/generation.

 This is **not** a medical tool.
-Not a defense system (unless DARPA or NSA’s TAO asks for it.
-Or *maybe* any other non-us agency bold enough to ask.)
+Not a defense system (unless DARPA or NSA’s TAO initiates formal contact.
+Other agencies may request, but no guarantees.)
 Not a product.
 It’s academic.
 It’s experimental.
 It’s personal.